 Step 1: Site Inspection and Planning

-Before construction begins, planners must test the site for soil strength, depth, land layout and other elements.
-Using computer-aided design, engineers can picture the bridge’s behavior under different weights and weather conditions and determine the correct structure.
+Before construction begins, planners must test the site for soil near the bridge site for strength, depth, land layout and other elements to ensure the safety and durability of the final structure.
+Using the results of these tests and with the help of computer-aided design, engineers can picture the bridge’s behavior under different weights and weather conditions to determine the type of bridge to build and how to build it.

 Step 2: Setting the Foundation

 After planning is complete, workers break ground on the job site and begin installing the bridge’s foundation.
-To do this, builders choose a stable location or drive supporting piles into the ground and install solid pillars that will later support the rest of the bridge.
-These pillars are typically made out of concrete and can support immense amounts of weight.
+To do this, builders choose a stable location or drive supporting piles into the ground and install solid pillars (known as piers) that will later support the rest of the bridge.
+These piers are typically made of concrete and can support immense amounts of weight.

 Step 3: Installing Piers and Bridge Supports